Chapter 3: Student Affairs03:05:06 Disciplinary Procedures

 - Any individual who has an interest in the case will not sit in judgment as a member of the hearing committee.

-- The student will receive from the Vice President for Institutional Excellence and Student Success a written copy of the decision of the Student Discipline Committee with any sanctions within ten (10) business days of the hearing.
+- The student or student organization will receive from the Vice President for Institutional Excellence and Student Success a written copy of the decision of the Student Discipline Committee with any sanctions within ten (10) business days of the hearing.

 - The student or student organization may appeal the decision in writing within five (5) business days to the President of the College.
-Any action assessed shall be suspended pending outcome of the appeal.
-The President will make a determination within ten (10) business days.
-The President’s decision is final except in those cases in which appeal is provided, by policy, to the Tennessee Board of Regents.
+Any sanction assessed shall be suspended pending outcome of the appeal, contingent upon the safety and security of the campus at large.

-- Interim Suspension Hearing.
-Interim suspension hearings are conducted to determine if the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused, any member of the College Community or its guests, the destruction of property, or substantial disruption of classroom or other campus activities.
-Hearings conducted with regard to interim suspensions imposed pending the outcome of a disciplinary investigation or proceeding shall be conducted consistent with the minimum requirements of due process applicable to an institutional hearing, taking into account the need for a timely hearing.
-The evidence presented at the hearing shall be limited to that which is relevant to the basis asserted for imposition of the interim suspension.
+TBR Policy 3.02.00.01 provides that hearings conducted with regard to interim involuntary withdrawal or suspensions imposed prior to or pending the outcome of a disciplinary investigation or proceeding shall be conducted consistent with the minimum requirements of due process applicable to an institutional hearing, taking into account the need for a timely hearing.
+The evidence presented at the hearing shall be limited to that which is relevant to the basis asserted for imposition of the interim involuntary withdrawal or suspension.
+In determining whether a student should be involuntarily withdrawn or suspended for threatening or disruptive conduct, the institution shall consider the nature, duration, severity, and probability of the threat posed or the disruption caused by a student, relying on the best available objective evidence and, if applicable and obtainable, on the most current medical evidence.